pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Once all the reviews are in, you must make a decision on the submission.
 You may select one of the following:

 * Request Revisions, in which case the author will be able to modify their submission information and/or upload revised submission files

-* Decline Submission, at which point the submission will be archived and the author notified
+* Decline Submission, at which point the submission will be archived and the author notified.
+A declined submission can be reverted as of OMP 3.3
 * Accept Submission, at which point the submission will enter the Editorial stage

 These selections are found on the right panel in the Internal Review menu.

+#### Reversing a declined decision
+OMP 3.3 allows Press Editors to to reverse a declined decision in the submission and review stages.
+After a declined decision is reverted, the submission is restored to its previous stage and review round if active.

 ## Copyediting Workflow